karmaaxis/karmaaxis-help/content/docs/_index.md

 ***

-KarmaAxis is a new perspective, a paradigm shift in the way we track and manage business.
-A simple and uncluttered way to track organizational activities to keep business on track.

 **#1** KarmaAsxis enables nimble mapping and tracking of diverse business functions like Sales, Service, Projects, Admin, Quality, HRM, Production, Procurement, Maintenance etc.

 **#2** Each KARMA captures the relevant progress information & appears in the HUB of the stakeholders, ensuring a seamless and collaborative way of tracking them all.